Precita Eyes: History

 Precita Eyes Muralists Association was founded in 1977 by Susan and Luis Cervantes, who had come to the Bay Area several years before and started a family.
 Susan Cervantes was inspired by Las Mujeres Muralistas, the first all-women group of collaborative muralists.
-Cervanted adopted the Mujeres uralists' philosophy of collaborative, accessible, community art.
+Cervantes adopted the Mujeres uralists' philosophy of collaborative, accessible, community art.

 The organization evolved from a community mural workshop in which the participants designed and painted the mural “Masks of God, Soul of Man” for the Bernal Heights Library.
 The group signed the piece as Precita Eyes Muralists because the project was a collaborative effort.
 The name of the organization comes from the fact that most of the muralists were from Precita Valley, which gets its name from Precita Creek.
 Precita is a diminutive form of the Spanish word ‘presa,’ which means dam; the word ‘Precita’ means little dam.
 The ‘Eyes’ in the name are what we perceive the visual world with, our own eyes.